CYPIAPT-LNDSE/social-up/README.md

 - Social media usage is higher on mobile than on desktop for adolescents.
 However, a mobile app that interacts directly with the social media app is technically very difficult to develop on Android and not possible to build on iOS.

 ### Tech stack
-- Front-end: HTML, CSS, Bootstrap,  JavaScript
+- Front-end: HTML, CSS, Bootstrap,  JavaScript (jQuery)
-- Back-end: Hapi, Handlebars templating, PostgreSQL, OAuth
+- Back-end: hapi.js, Handlebars.js templating, PostgreSQL, OAuth
 - Chrome extension

 ## Future